 metric layers

-Retrieval, grounding, citation, operations, and user outcome metrics answer different questions.
+Retrieval, reranking, grounding, citations, refusal, permissions, freshness, cost, and outcome metrics answer different questions.

-Domain review remains essential for policy, education, finance, healthcare, and government use cases.
+Domain review remains essential for policy, education, finance, healthcare, government, and regulated enterprise use cases.

 Core idea

-Evaluate the RAG pipeline layer by layer because a polished answer can hide a broken retrieval path.
+Evaluate the RAG pipeline layer by layer because a polished answer can hide a broken retrieval path, weak context, unsupported claims, bad citations, or a missing refusal.

 Service